 Is there a cost to become a Certified Student Travel Organization (CSTO)?

 Yes.
-There is a one-time application fee ($250 for members and $500 for non-members) and a certification fee ($2500) that includes the information, tools and resources needed to become certified and the certification onsite visit.
+There is a one-time application fee ($250 for members and $500 for non-members) and a certification fee ($1500) that includes the information, tools and resources needed to become certified and the certification onsite visit.
+The certification fee ($1500) is applicable to all companies who receive their CSTO by December 31, 2021.
+The fee will increase to $2500 after this date.

 How does an organization receive training on certification requirements?